 Charging a battery is only the first step in its operation; the second is stabilizing the injected energy against losses.
 After optimizing the charging process, we now turn to the problem of stabilizing the ergotropy stored at the end of the charging stage.
 Our goal is to identify a strategy that maintains the ergotropy of the battery approximately constant over a prescribed time interval.
 Indeed, if the stream of qubits is simply switched off and the cavity is allowed to evolve freely, dissipation inevitably causes a progressive loss of energy and, consequently, of ergotropy.
 A dedicated stabilization protocol is therefore required to preserve the stored useful work against environmental degradation.

 As a first approach, we simply leveraged the drive represented by the stream of qubits which sequentially interact with the cavity as a mechanism to counteract dissipation.
 Even upon optimizing over the parameters $(q,\{\tau_k\})$, this approach fails to stabilize the ergotropy, as no optimal parameters can be identified that preserve the stored ergotropy.
 Instead, the ergotropy decays even faster than if the cavity were left to evolve under dissipation alone, as shown in figure \ref{fig:ergotropy_charging_stabilization}.
-This behavior arises because the continued interaction with the qubits progressively degrades the purity of the battery.
+This behavior can likely be attributed to the continued interaction with the qubits, which progressively degrades the purity of the battery.

 To improve this scheme, we devised a different strategy, in which each qubit is measured after its collision with the cavity.
 We refer to this mechanism as \emph{passive feedback} because the measurement outcomes are not used to actively modify subsequent controls; rather, the measurement backaction itself alters the cavity state, counteracting dissipation and keeping the ergotropy accumulated during the charging stage approximately constant throughout the stabilization interval.
-To identify the most effective stabilization strategy, we adjusted the same control parameters optimized for the charging process, the qubit population \(q\) and the interaction times \(\{\tau_k\}\), but with a different objective: rather than maximizing the growth of ergotropy, we now aim to minimize its deviation from the post-charging value, thereby keeping the stored ergotropy approximately constant.
+To identify the most effective stabilization strategy, we adjusted the same control parameters optimized for the charging process, the qubit population \(q\) and the interaction times \(\{\tau_k\}\), but with a different objective: rather than maximizing the final ergotropy, we now aim to minimize its deviation from the post-charging value, thereby keeping the stored ergotropy approximately constant.

-To implement this, we simulated the dynamics using a measurement-based collision model, in which a projective measurement of energy is performed on each qubit after the collision, yielding two possible outcomes, $\{\ket{g},\ket{e}\}$, corresponsing to eigenvalues $\mp \omega/2$, respectively.
-Each possible sequence of outcomes defines a quantum trajectory $\gamma$, with an associated probability $p_\gamma$.
-For a given set of parameters \( (q, \{\tau_k\}) \), we compute the weighted average ergotropy after each collision,